wellmadehq/writing/Ledes.md

 > For such a small thing, babies can be downright intimidating, especially when you’re a first-time parent.
 Infants don’t come with instruction manuals, so here’s a Baby 101 survival guide for those delicate and trying first months of living with a newborn.

-> Vacations are stressful affairs and there’s usually a lot more to do then just pack everything up.
+> Vacations are stressful affairs and there’s usually a lot more to do than just pack everything up.
 The Art of Manliness put together a checklist that covers everything from making phone calls to charging your devices.

 # Developed problem, solution only hinted